Psychology at King's

 At King’s Rochester we pride ourselves on providing a broad and balanced curriculum that fully prepares our pupils to enter the ever-changing world when they leave us.
 It is part of our ‘Whole School’ ethos and approach.

-With this in mind, I am delighted to announce that, from September 2021, King’s Rochester will be offering Psychology as a subject at A-Level.
+With this in mind, I am delighted to announce that King’s Rochester now offers Psychology as a subject at A-Level.
 This highly popular course is ideal for those pupils who have a genuine curiosity about the way humans think and behave and is a key subject for those looking to develop their analytical, reasoning and argumentative skills.

 The demand for such a course comes directly from our own Upper Fifth pupils, who when polled on subjects they would like to see included at King’s, included Psychology amongst the top suggestions.
 It was also one of the top university course choices considered by recent King’s leavers.